 Start thinking over some of the project requests you’ve gotten recently.
 Determine what the client thinks they need you for, and come up with a list of things you could do to benefit your client that they don’t know about yet.

 Step 3: Segment your service offering into a few packages

 I could rewrite that crufty MS Access application to be more stable and less dependent on whether or not someone flipped the wrong switch at your office.

 Or I could do that and spend a few days interviewing and profiling your employees — the people who spend 8 hours a day in this software — to figure out how to make the application easier to use.
 To save them time.
 To save your business more operational overhead money, ergo more take-home pay for you — the owner!

 Package A: Rewrite (6 months @ $XX,000)

 Your decade-old MS Access application is expensive to maintain and unreliable.
-I’ll rewrite your application to be web based, which will allow employees outside of the office will be able to access their work from anywhere, and IT won’t need to get involved in order to make any changes or upgrades to the application.
+I’ll rewrite your application to be web-based, which will allow employees outside of the office to be able to access their work from anywhere, and IT won’t need to get involved in order to make any changes or upgrades to the application.
 I’ll also use development standards that will make it affordable and easy to extend the application in the future.